 Grant guidelines and eligibility: Before submitting an application, please review The Dakota Foundation’s application guidelines.
 While there are no geographic specifications, we encourage proposals from areas where The Dakota Foundation board members are active, both to foster relationships as well as to facilitate communication and oversight.

 Application and deadline: Interested and eligible program leaders may submit a proposal via a link at the bottom of this page.
 The application requests some information about your organization and project leader, a brief but specific description of the intended project and justification for the funds requested, the intended social impact, and plans for the effective utilization and consolidation of any future revenues achieved.
-To be considered for 2017, proposals must be submitted by April 15th, 2017.
+To be considered for our 2018 award cycle, proposals must be submitted by April 15th, 2018.